-To further investigate the functional symmetry breaking in PSI, we have studied isotope labeled PSI-110 samples form duckweed with photochemically induced dynamic nuclear polarization (photo-CIDNP) magic-angle spinning (MAS) NMR spectroscopy.
-Photo-CIDNP MAS NMR spectroscopy is an analytical method (for review, see Matysik et al., 2009; Bode et al., 2013) informing on the molecules involved in spin-correlated radical-pairs in both their electronic ground-state (using NMR chemical shift information) and radical-pair state (by photo-CIDNP intensities).
+To further investigate the functional symmetry breaking in PSI, we have studied isotope-labeled PSI-110 samples from duckweed with photo-CIDNP MAS NMR spectroscopy.
+Photo-CIDNP MAS NMR spectroscopy is an analytical method (for a review, see Matysik et al., 2009; Bode et al., 2013) informing on the molecules involved in spincorrelated radical pairs in both their electronic ground state (using NMR chemical shift information) and radical pair state (by photo-CIDNP intensities).
 The method is based on the solid-state photo-CIDNP effect, discovered in bacterial RCs in 1994 (Zysmilich and McDermott, 1994), occurring in spin-correlated radical pairs (SCRPs) in an immobile matrix upon cyclic ET.
-The NMR signal is enhanced by up to a factor of 80,000 (Thamarath et al., 2012a).
-The effect requires a cyclic reaction process that is introduced by pre-reduction of the acceptor site.
+The NMR signal is enhanced by up to a factor of 80000 (Thamarath et al., 2012a).
+The effect requires a cyclic reaction process that is introduced by the prereduction of the acceptor site.
 Scheme 1 shows such a reaction cycle for PSI.
-In the electronically excited state of the donor (P700), an electron is transferred to the primary acceptor (A0).
-The radical pair is formed in the singlet state and undergoes inter-system crossing to its triplet state.
-Magnetic coupling to nuclear spins alters the inter-system crossing rates for different nuclear spin states leading to nuclear spin sorting on the singlet and triplet recombination pathways.
+In the electronically excited state of the donor (P700), an electron is transferred to the primary acceptor (A_0) .
+The radical pair is formed in the singlet state and undergoes intersystem crossing to its triplet state.
+Magnetic coupling to nuclear spins alters the intersystem crossing rates for different nuclear spin states, leading to nuclear spin sorting on the singlet and triplet recombination pathways.
 Although both pathways return to the same product (i.e., the ground state P700-A0), nuclear polarization is generated.
-The spin-chemical mechanism has been probed by field-dependent (Thamarath et al., 2012a; Gräsing et al., 2017), time-resolved (Daviso et al., 2009a; Daviso et al., 2010; Sai Sanker Gupta et al., 2014) and preparation-dependent (Matysik et al., 2000a; Daviso et al., 2011) experiments.
+The spin chemical mechanism has been probed by field-dependent (Thamarath et al., 2012a; Gräsing et al., 2017), time-resolved (Daviso et al., 2009a, 2010; Sai Sanker Gupta et al., 2014), and preparation-dependent (Matysik et al., 2000a; Daviso et al., 2011) experiments.
 Nuclear polarization arises from several different mechanisms operating in parallel.
-The classical radical-pair mechanism (RPM) (Kaptein and Oosterhoff, 1969; Closs and Closs, 1969) relies on spin-sorting and produces transient nuclear polarization in both branches cancelling on arrival of the population of the slower triplet decay channel.
-In addition, electron-nuclear spin-dynamics in the radical pair state induces nuclear spin polarization through two solid-state mechanisms called three-spin mixing (TSM, Jeschke, 1997) and differential decay (DD, Polenova and McDermott, 1999) which remains for the period given by the T1 relaxation time.
-Recently, Sosnovsky et al. (2016; 2019) re-interpreted these coherent solid-state mechanisms in terms of electron-electron-nuclear level-crossings and level anti-crossings.
-Furthermore, in the differential relaxation (DR) mechanism, also called "cyclic reaction mechanism", the nuclear polarization of the triplet decay channel is quenched by the paramagnetic molecular triplet state enhancing nuclear relaxation and making cancellation of the RPM polarization incomplete (McDermott et al., 1998).
+The classical radical pair mechanism (RPM; Kaptein and Oosterhoff, 1969; Closs and Closs, 1969) relies on spin sorting and produces transient nuclear polarization in both branches, canceling on the arrival of the population of the slower triplet decay channel.
+In addition, electron-nuclear spin dynamics in the radical pair state induce nuclear spin polarization through two solid-state mechanisms called three-spin mixing (TSM; Jeschke, 1997) and differential decay (DD; Polenova and McDermott, 1999), which remains for the period given by the T_1 relaxation time.
+Recently, Sosnovsky et al. (2016, 2019) reinterpreted these coherent solid-state mechanisms in terms of electron-electron-nuclear level crossings and level anticrossings.
+Furthermore, in the differential relaxation (DR) mechanism, also called cyclic reaction mechanism, the nuclear polarization of the triplet decay channel is quenched by the paramagnetic molecular triplet state, enhancing nuclear relaxation and making the cancellation of the RPM polarization incomplete (McDermott et al., 1998).

-Various photosynthetic RCs of plants (Alia et al., 2004; Diller et al., 2005; Diller et al., 2007; Janssen et al., 2018), algae (Janssen et al., 2010; Janssen et al., 2012), diatoms (Zill et al., 2017; Zill et al., 2019), purple bacteria (Prakash et al., 2007; Daviso et al., 2009b; Paul et al., 2019), heliobacteria (Thamarath et al., 2012b), green sulfur bacteria (Roy et al., 2008) as well as flavoproteins (Thamarath et al., 2010; Ding et al., 2019) have been analyzed with the photo-CIDNP MAS NMR method.
-Previously, the application of 13C photo-CIDNP MAS NMR has been restricted to the unlabeled and isolated PSI complex due to difficulties in obtaining selective 13C labelling in plants.
-Based on the data obtained from natural abundance PSI, a first tentative assignment of the light-induced signals involved a single Chl a molecule, which is probably the P2 cofactor of the donor P700 (Alia et al., 2004).
+Various photosynthetic RCs of plants (Alia et al., 2004; Diller et al., 2005, 2007; Janssen et al., 2018), algae (Janssen et al., 2010, 2012), diatoms (Zill et al., 2017, 2019), purple bacteria (Prakash et al., 2007; Daviso et al., 2009b; Paul et al., 2019), heliobacteria (Thamarath et al., 2012b), green sulfur bacteria (Roy et al., 2008), and flavoproteins (Thamarath et al., 2010; Ding et al., 2019) have been analyzed with the photo-CIDNP MAS NMR method.
+Previously, the application of 13C photo-CIDNP MAS NMR was restricted to the unlabeled and isolated PSI complex due to difficulties in obtaining selective 13C labeling in plants.
+Based on the data obtained from natural abundance PSI, a first tentative assignment of the light-induced signals involved a single Chl a molecule, which is probably the P_B cofactor of the donor P700 (Alia et al., 2004).